jmpstart/vamos/README.md

 --------------------------------------------------------------------------------

-# Vamos - A Playground Managing Tool
+# Rapid Playground Setup with Vamos

 Can we download a repository from git hub and setup a playground in a similar simple manner as we are used from installing a smartphone app?
 Yes we can!